-Assisted stretching allows for what cannot be obtained through self stretching: maximal force.
-As you progress in your resistance flexibility and strength training, you will eventually need to use maximal force in order to achieve maximal results.
+Assisted stretching allows for what cannot be obtained through self stretching: maximal eccentric force.
+As you progress in your resistance flexibility and strength training, you will eventually need to use maximal force during the eccentric/negative/elongation phase of movement in order to achieve maximal results.

 One-on-one assisted stretching provides results far greater than what you can achieve through self stretching.
 Two-on-one, three-on-one, or four-on-one assisted stretching provides even greater benefits in less time.
 Being assisted by multiple people allows maximal resistance and tension to be generated, greater stability in all vectors of movement, and more sophisticated movements.